 CSCF has adopted and articulated the core values of Integrity, Innovation, Purpose-driven, and Fun.
-The organization's values are lived through senior leadership's Creed for Creating a Culture of Outrageous Trust that outlines how the organization will exceed expectations and trust - having the confidence and faith to trust - and earning each other's trust, one person, one action, and one step at a time.
-Senior leaders value relationships; honest and open communication; consistent, clear communication with staff, colleagues and stakeholders; integrity; dependability and accountability; a focus on the goals and vision of the organization; courage; and work / life balance.
-The organization's culture is shared with its work teams, and each team creates unique creeds that support the organization's values.
+The organization's values are lived through the organization's Creed for Creating a Culture of Outrageous Trust that outlines how the organization will exceed expectations and trust - having the confidence and faith to trust - and earning each other's trust, one person, one action, and one step at a time.
+CSCF values relationships; honest and open communication; consistent, clear communication with staff, colleagues, and stakeholders; integrity; dependability and accountability; a focus on the goals and vision of the organization; courage; and work / life balance.
+The organization's culture is shared with its work teams, and each team aligns to the organization's values.